ECON 460

 Overview

-For this assignment, we will be using Rounds 5, 6, and 7 of the Afrobarometer Surveys.
-The Afrobarometer data contains information on political attitudes, values, and beliefs from representative population samples in 36 African countries.
-We will combine the Afrobarometer data on information about female heads-of-state in Africa to estimate the impact of female leaders on gender attitudes in a two-way fixed effects framework.
+For this assignment, we will be using Rounds 5, 6, 7, and 8 of the Afrobarometer Surveys.
+The Afrobarometer contains information on political attitudes, values, and beliefs from representative population samples in 34 African countries.
+We will combine the Afrobarometer data with information about female heads-of-state in Africa to estimate the impact of female leaders on gender attitudes and other outcomes in a two-way fixed effects framework.

 Getting Your Data

-You can download the Afrobarometer from here.
+You can download the Afrobarometer here.
 There is a single merged file for each round (containing data from all the countries included in that round).
-You need to download the data from Rounds 5, 6, and 7.
-The data is in SPSS format, but you can convert it to Stata format using the import spss command.
-It makes sense to save a separate Stata data set for each round because the same variable name is sometimes used for a different variable in different rounds.
+You need to download the data for Rounds 5, 6, 7, and 8.
+The data is in SPSS format, but you can convert it to Stata format using Stata’s import spss command.
+Converting the data from SPSS to .dta format is time-consuming, so I recommend only doing this once.
+It makes sense to save a separate Stata data set for each round because the same variable names are sometimes used for different variables in different rounds.

 Cleaning Your Data

-Start by creating a cleaning do file.
-Record each step involved in cleaning your data in the do file, so that you can replicate them easily.
+Create a cleaning do file that is separate from the do file that converts the raw SPSS files into .dta format.
+Record each step involved in cleaning your data in the do file(s), so that you can replicate the entire process easily.

-You also need to keep data on our key outcomes of interest.
-In each round, respondents were asked whether they agreed more with the statement
+In addition to the independent variables listed above, you also need to keep data on key outcomes of interest.
+We will be looking at two measures of political attitudes.
+The first measures support for female leaders.
+In Rounds 5, 6, and 7, respondents were asked whether they agreed more with the statement

 Men make better political leaders than women, and should be elected rather than women.